Shlomo Lahiani bat yam mayor 370.

 (photo credit: Wikimedia Commons)

-The attorney-general said he hoped that the Bat Yam City Council would take action against Lahiani, as they had legislative power to remove him even without a court decision.
+The attorney-general said prior to the decision that he hoped that the Bat Yam City Council would take action against Lahiani, as they had legislative power to remove him even without a court decision.

 Lahiani is suspected of taking between NIS 800-900,000 in bribes, starting in 2005, to advance the interests of local businessmen in Bat Yam and asking nine municipality employees to take bank loans and transfer the money to him.

 Lahiani is also accused of a conflict of interest for holding partial ownership in a local newspaper from which the Bat Yam municipality bought advertising space.

 Prior to the indictment, Lahiani was considered a highly popular mayor and was credited with a level of revitalization of Bat Yam.